Former USA Gymnastics doctor charged with sexual assault

 LANSING, Mich.
 (AP) — A doctor who specialized in treating female gymnasts at Michigan State University and through the elite USA Gymnastics organization was charged Wednesday with sexual assault.

-Dr. Larry Nassar was charged in two Michigan counties.
-Online records show he’s facing nine charges in Ingham County, including first-degree criminal sexual conduct in 2015 against a victim under age 13.
+Online records show Dr. Larry Nassar is facing nine charges in Ingham County, including first-degree criminal sexual conduct in 2015 against a victim under age 13.

+Nassar is also charged in nearby Eaton County, where three females say he molested them with his hands at a gymnastics club during treatments for various injuries, according to a police affidavit.
+They were young girls or teens at the time.

+Attorney General Bill Schuette plans to talk to reporters at a 2:30 p.m. news conference.
 A message seeking comment was left for Nassar’s lawyer.
-Attorney General Bill Schuette and police plan to provide more details at a 2:30 p.m. news conference.

-Nassar had a clinic at Michigan State, where he treated members of the gymnastics team and younger regional gymnasts.
+Nassar, 53, had a clinic at Michigan State, in Ingham County, where he treated members of the gymnastics team and younger regional gymnasts.
 He also was a doctor for USA Gymnastics, which trains Olympians.
 Dozens of women and girls say they were assaulted.
-Nassar denies it.
+Nassar denies the allegations

 In separate criminal cases filed in 2016, he’s charged with possessing child pornography and molesting the daughter of family friends.
-Those cases are pending.
+Those cases are pending, and Nassar is in jail without bond.

 Nassar was fired by Michigan State in September after the school said he violated restrictions that were put on his treatments, following a 2014 complaint.
 Since then, he has been the target of civil lawsuits, along with Michigan State and USA Gymnastics.